pwyliu/magna-carta-holy-metadata/README.md

 # Magna Carta Holy Metadata (MCHM)
 Magna Carta Holy Metadata (MCHM) is a simple Flask application that provides an http metadata service for virtual machines using cloud-init and the nocloudnet data source.
+It also works for hosting Kickstart files.

-HTTP POST json formatted data, it hangs out for an hour on a URL you can give to cloud-init, then it's deleted automatically.
-Easy.
+Generate your configuration data, HTTP POST json formatted data to MCHM.
+Config data hangs out for an hour on a URL you can give to cloud-init or kickstart in a kernel param, then it's deleted automatically.
+Nice, right?

 ## Dependencies
 * Python 2.7+ (see requirements.txt for module dependencies)